Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Carbon-Aware Governance Gates

-\textbf{Model Escalation Policy:} The validation process begins with lower-compute models, escalating only when the risk of failure remains high.
+\item \textbf{Model Escalation Policy:} The validation process begins with lower-compute models, escalating only when the risk of failure remains high.
 This policy enables proportional allocation of computational resources based on governance risk signals, which is achieved through dynamic model selection by the Green Validation Orchestrator.

-\textbf{Regeneration Cap Policy:} The number of regeneration iterations is constrained to prevent marginal validation assurance from incurring disproportionate carbon costs.
+\item \textbf{Regeneration Cap Policy:} The number of regeneration iterations is constrained to prevent marginal validation assurance from incurring disproportionate carbon costs.
 Once regeneration limits are reached, governance gates can trigger human justification or termination of validation iterations.
-This policy is achieved through validation orchestration controls and oversight processes.
+This policy is enforced by the Green Validation Orchestrator, with human approval invoked through governance oversight once the regeneration limit is reached.

-\textbf{Carbon-Intensity Scheduling Policy:} Schedule computationally intensive validations when the carbon footprint of the grid is relatively smaller, a strategy shown to be feasible in the context of carbon-aware computing\cite{radovanovic2022carbon}.
+\item \textbf{Carbon-Intensity Scheduling Policy:} Schedule computationally intensive validations when the carbon footprint of the grid is relatively smaller, a strategy shown to be feasible in the context of carbon-aware computing\cite{radovanovic2022carbon}.
 Carbon intensity signals are used to optimize validation scheduling, ensuring environmentally friendly validation processes.

-\textbf{Budget-Bound Validation Policy:} The scope and depth of validation processes are constrained by carbon budgets and associated governance thresholds.
-As carbon budgets are depleted, validation processes can be escalated for approval, ensuring that validation processes are within carbon constraints.
-This policy is enforced by the Carbon Budget Manager in collaboration with governance validation processes.
+\item \textbf{Budget-Bound Validation Policy:} The scope and depth of validation processes are constrained by carbon budgets and associated governance thresholds.
+As carbon budgets are depleted, validation processes can be escalated for approval, ensuring that they are within carbon constraints.
+This policy is enforced by the Carbon Budget Manager in collaboration with governance validation processes. \end{itemize}

-Collectively, these policies establish sustainability-informed decision-making processes into governance gates, ensuring that validation assurance, oversight, and carbon accountability as mutually dependent operational goals.
+Collectively, these policies are enforced through the Green Validation Orchestrator and Carbon Budget Manager, while the Energy and Carbon Provenance Ledger provides traceable sustainability data, enabling coordinated and auditable governance decisions.